quicwg/base-drafts/draft-ietf-quic-http.md

 A push stream always starts with a Push ID.
-A client MUST treat receiving a push stream that contains a truncated variable-length integer as a connection error of type HTTP_MALFORMED_PUSH.
+A client MUST treat receiving a push stream that contains a truncated variable-length integer as a connection error of type HTTP_MALFORMED_FRAME.

 A server SHOULD use Push IDs sequentially, starting at 0.
 A client uses the MAX_PUSH_ID frame ({{frame-max-push-id}}) to limit the number of pushes that a server can promise.
-A client MUST treat receipt of a push stream with a Push ID that is greater than the maximum Push ID as a connection error of type HTTP_MALFORMED_PUSH.
+A client MUST treat receipt of a push stream with a Push ID that is greater than the maximum Push ID as a connection error of type HTTP_MALFORMED_FRAME.

 Each Push ID MUST only be used once in a push stream header.
-If a push stream header includes a Push ID that was used in another push stream header, the client MUST treat this as a connection error of type HTTP_MALFORMED_PUSH.
+If a push stream header includes a Push ID that was used in another push stream header, the client MUST treat this as a connection error of type HTTP_MALFORMED_FRAME.
 The same Push ID can be used in multiple PUSH_PROMISE frames (see
 {{frame-push-promise}}).